A Visual Web Inspector for Learning from Professional Webpages

 ✓

-depends upon position
+@media queries)z-index depends upon position

 Hide visually-irrelevant code to minimize information overload and support novices’ visual intuition